Technological unemployment: Empirical findings

 There has been a significant amount of empirical research that attempts to quantify the impact of technological unemployment, mainly at the microeconomic level.
 Most existing firm-level research has found a labor-friendly nature of technological innovations.
 For example, German economists Stefan Lachenmaier and Horst Rottmann find that both product and process innovation have a positive effect on employment.
 They also find that process innovation has a more significant job creation effect than product innovation.
 This result is supported by evidence in the United States as well, which shows that manufacturing firm innovations have a positive effect on the total number of jobs, not just limited to firm-specific behavior.

 At the industry level, however, researchers have found mixed results with regard to the employment effect of technological changes.
 A 2017 study on manufacturing and service sectors in 11 European countries suggests that positive employment effects of technological innovations only exist in the medium- and high-tech sectors.
 There also seems to be a negative correlation between employment and capital formation, which suggests that technological progress could potentially be labor-saving given that process innovation is often incorporated in investment.

 Limited macroeconomic analysis has been done to study the relationship between technological shocks and unemployment.
 The small amount of existing research, however, suggests mixed results.
 Italian economist Marco Vivarelli finds that the labor-saving effect of process innovation appears to have affected the Italian economy more negatively than the United States.
 On the other hand, the job creating effect of product innovation could only be observed in the United States, not Italy.
 Another study in 2013 finds a more transitory, rather than permanent, unemployment effect of technological change.
+A study in Economic Analysis and Policy argues that technological change has raised the employment-to-output elasticity over time, identifying occupations at risk of automation as a key factor.
+Examining behavior across the business cycle rather than only permanent job substitution, it finds that employment has become more responsive to output in both downturns and recoveries, using a natural experiment alongside an instrumental-variable strategy for identification.

+A 2019 study found it unlikely that new technologies would "cause wages for all workers to fall."
+The study found that under plausible assumptions, new technologies "will cause average wages to rise if the prices of investment goods fall relative to consumer goods (a condition supported by the data)."

+A 2013 study found that the labor market effects of technology tended to be geographically dispersed across the United States, in contrast to the labor market effects of trade which tended to be more concentrated geographically.